enlightn/enlightn-docs/getting-started/usage.md

 ## How Frequently Should I Run Enlightn?

 A good practice would be to run Enlightn every time you are deploying code or pushing or a new release.
+It is recommended to integrate Enlightn with your CI/CD tool so that it is triggered for every push or new release.

-If your application is stable (not many new releases), then you might want to run Enlightn say once a month or so.
-Remember that Enlightn not only scans your application code but also monitors your application's health.
+Besides the automated CI checks, you might also want to run Enlightn every week or so.
+Remember that Enlightn not only scans your application code but also monitors your application's health and server configurations.